Byron Bay Writers' Festival

 Since then, the Byron Bay Writers' Festival has grown from a single venue event to fill four huge marquees and venues around town and sells 45,000 individual tickets.
 The guest list now numbers more than one hundred and over the years the most significant and respected contemporary Australian writers have participated through lectures, lunches, panels, conversations, launches and readings.

 The Byron Bay Writers' Festival is organised by the staff and Committee of the Northern Rivers Writers' Centre, a member based organisation receiving core funding from Arts NSW.
-It is usually held for three days over the first weekend in August.
+It is usually held for three days in early August.

 Bryon Bay Writers' Festival Program